Hanserfaust/game-developers-base/README.md

 ### Example 2: Coco Sprites

-This example is based on this: https://github.com/los-cocos/cocos/blob/master/samples/demo_sprites.py
+This example is based on: https://github.com/los-cocos/cocos/blob/master/samples/demo_sprites.py

+It shows of a host of useful sprite transformation routines useful for game developers.

 The same [repository](https://github.com/los-cocos/cocos/blob/master/samples/) contains a number of other useful examples that you could check out.

+### Example X: Separating content and engine.

-### Example 3: Networking with a RedisDB backend
+### Example X: Networking with a RedisDB backend

+### Example X: The structure of a simple game

 ...